tomaszmittlener/gifduck/README.md

 ## Environment variables

-- each package keeps its environment variables separately. to use them add .env files to `packages/<package-name>`
+Each package keeps its environment variables separately. to use them add .env files to `packages/<package-name>`

 - **@gifduck/client**